amoslanka/notify/README.md

 <h1> Hello foo! </h1>
 ```

-All you have to do now is send a notification to your user.
+All you have to do now is send a message to your user.

 ```ruby
 user = User.first